“I believe every experience we go through in life, no matter how painful, is a gift. It is up to us to choose how to use that gift.”

 Which Brings Me To You

-At the end of the day, nothing else matters once you have lost your health.
-When you feel horrible, you can’t enjoy anything.
-The stresses that used to seem like a big deal are now tiny in comparison to an illness.
-I get it, and I’ve dedicated my entire life to the pursuit of unlocking the healing power within you.
+At the end of the day, nothing else seems to matter once you have lost your health.
+I understand this deeply, and I’ve dedicated my life to helping you unlock the healing power that’s already inside of you.